ericstrobl/ericstrobl.github.io/_pages/about.md

 - Strobl, Eric V. "Oxytocin Enhances Social-Emotional Reciprocity in Autism." medRxiv (2025): 2025-07.

 Using the SCORE algorithm, I detected subtle but consistent oxytocin effects on social-emotional reciprocity---an area where conventional total scores and subscores have repeatedly produced null or inconsistent findings.
-- Strobl, Eric V. "Mendelianization: Concentrating Polygenic Signal into a Single Causal Locus." medRxiv (2025): 2025-10.
+- Strobl, Eric V. "Mendelianization: Concentrating polygenic signal into a single causal locus."
+Genetic Epidemiology 50.6 (2026): e70053.

-I used outcome learning to construct outcomes that concentrate polygenic association signal onto a single locus, improving interpretability and downstream causal localization.
+I used outcome learning to construct phenotypes that concentrate polygenic association signal onto individual genetic loci, improving interpretability and causal localization.
+This work grew out of both my outcome-learning research and my interest in identifying genetic root causes of disease.
+A central goal was to base causal localization on assumptions stated directly in terms of genetic architecture, while avoiding generic causal-model assumptions such as consistency, exclusion restrictions, or an underlying DAG whenever possible.
 - Strobl, Eric V. "Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data."
 Biocomputing 2026: Proceedings of the Pacific Symposium.
 2025.

 I showed that the transient nature of certain treatments can enable robust causal inference from longitudinal psychiatric data, even when latent confounding is present.